game-ci/documentation/docs/cloud-runner/01-introduction.md

 ### Development
 ↕️Minor changes, 💬suggestions and 🐛bugs are tracked as GitHub issues:
  - [Game CI Issues - GitHub](https://github.com/game-ci/unity-builder/labels/cloud-runner)
-_Cloud Runner is actively maintained and kept stable._
+_Cloud Runner is actively maintained and kept stable by an open source community._

 You can also explore the [development roadmap page](development).